robenkleene/design-references/adobe-photoshop/tutorials/photoshop-glitch.md

 - Select "Pattern Type" as "Line"
 - Click "Ok" and change the blend mode to "Soft Light"
 - Lower the opacity

+## Channels

+- Open the "Channels" panel
+- Select the "Red" color ("RGB" will be automatically hidden, unhide it by clicking the "Eye" icon to the left of "RGB")
+- Click and drag to move the red color
+- Repeat with "Green" and "Blue"